-In November 1863 with his eloquent speech, President Lincoln transformed the cause of the Union into $lpha$ 7 struggle for liberty and equality.
-Four score and seven years ago our fathers brought forth on this continent, a new nation, conceive d
+In November 1863 with his eloquent speech, President Lincoln transformed the cause of the U nion into a struggle for liberty and equality.
+Four score and seven years ago our fathers brought forth on this continent, a new nation , conceived in Liberty, and dedicated to the proposition that all men 1 e engaged in a great civil war, testing whether that nation, or any nation so conceived and so dedicated, portion of that field, as a final resting place for those who 3. that that nation might live.
+It is altogether fitting and proper that we should do this.

 But, in a larger sense, we can not dedicate - we can not consecrate - we can not hallow - this ground.
 The brave men, 4., who struggled here, have consecrated it, far above our poor power to add or detract.
 The world will little note, 5., but it can never forget what they did here.
 It is for us the living, rather, to be dedicated here to the unfinished work which they who fought here have thus far so nobly advanced.
-It is rather for us to be here dedicated government of the people, by the people, for the people, 8.
+It is rather for us to be here dedicated

-6. remaining before us - that from these honored dead we take increased devotion to that cause for which they gave the last full measure of devotion - that we here highly resolve that 7. that this nation, under God, shall have a new birth of freedom - and that
+6. remaining before us - that from these honored dead we take increased devotion to that cause for which they gave the last full measure of devotion - that we here highly resolve that 7. that this nation, under God, shall have a new birth of freedom - and that go evernment of the people, by the people, for the people, 8